Travel & Vaccines at samedaydoctor

 YELLOW FEVER VACCINE AVAILABLE

-Also new Meningitis B vaccine available for children.
+Also new Meningitis B vaccine available for children and young people.

 Samedaydoctor Travel Vaccine clinics offer a wide range of travel advice and vaccinations.
 Please walk in, phone or email to make a Travel Clinic appointment.

 locations across the UK offer vaccinations against Yellow Fever, Hepatitis A, Typhoid Fever, Polio, Diphtheria, Tetanus and other diseases.
 We also carry out Visa Medicals for foreign postings.

 It’s important to note that government regulations are now in place in some countries to restrict visitors who have not received specific vaccinations.
 Please check with your travel company to see which Travel Vaccines are needed at our Travel Clinic.

 samedaydoctor will recommend our Travel Vaccine Pack for most travellers; it includes: Hepatitis A, Typhoid, Diphtheria, Tetanus and Polio (two injections in total).